blinklv/go-connpool/README.md

 [![GoDoc](https://godoc.org/github.com/nsqio/go-nsq?status.svg)](https://godoc.org/github.com/blinklv/go-connpool)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A concurrent safe [connection pool][] package in [Go][].
 It can be used to manage and reuse connections based on the destination address of which.
-This design make a pool work better with some [name server][]s.
+This design makes a pool work better with some [name server][]s.

 ## Motivation

 In some cases, your backend servers have multiple addresses.
 Before you access a specific server, you need to get the address of which from a name server.
 The configuration of addresses in the name server usually will be modified in the future, like removing records or adjusting weights.
-So a connection pool which can respond to these changes quickly is needed.
-This is why this pool exists.
+So a connection pool which can respond to these changes quickly is needed, which is why this pool exists.

 ## Installation